mookerzhou/wedding/index.md

 ### [Coronavirus][covid-19]?

-<s>We are closely monitoring the news about Coronavirus in the Bay Area and are
+We are closely monitoring the news about Coronavirus in the Bay Area and are taking all possible precautions.
+Check the [SFDPH status page][sfdph] for local updates.
-taking all possible precautions: **please let us know your concerns**.
-We expect airlines to restrict domestic air travel into San Francisco if the situation deteriorates. **If we feel that travel to SF poses a danger, we will reschedule the civil ceremony for later in 2020.** We will make that decision no later than March 26.</s>

-Check the [SFDPH status page][sfdph] for local updates. <s>, and the [SFDPH FAQ][recs] for current recommendations about traveling.</s>

 [sfdph]: https://www.sfdph.org/dph/alerts/coronavirus.asp
 [recs]: https://www.sfdph.org/dph/alerts/coronavirus-faq.asp